Ziva1811/Analyze-Survey-Data/README.md

 # Analyze-Survey-Data

-This Project is all about analyzing a dataset of the students studying in an organization The data is analyzed using excel sheet.
+This Project is all about analyzing a dataset of the students studying in an organization The data is analyzed using google sheets.
-Thsi project helped in learning to use excel and its some advance features.
+Thsi project helped in learning to use google sheets and its some advance features.